GDPR: Everything you need to know

 4. Right to be forgotten

 Businesses can’t sell customers’ data without their agreement.
-The organizations must delete users' accounts and unsubscribe them from emails if it is requested by users.
+The organizations must delete users' accounts and unsubscribe them from emails if users request it.
 The business structures must report data violations and use data protection properly.

 Does Short.cm abide by GDPR?